Jackerlus/bct-wrapped/README.md

 # bct-wrapped
-WIP web app for showing player performance summaries in the Boaster Community Tournament series (AKA BCT), similar in function to Spotify Wrapped.
+Web app for showing player performance summaries in the Boaster Community Tournament series (AKA BCT), similar in function to Spotify Wrapped.

+Built with Node/ExpressJS.